No-no, compared to recent years, this one was pretty meek.

 As a day trip from Shiraz, we chartered a taxi to another “mystical sounding” spot: Persepolis.
 I regret thinking we’d learn all there is to know about Persepolis from our guidebook and stories online.
 Reading about the ancient site is a good start but having a live guide enthusiastically telling stories, pointing out important details and explaining the symbolism on site, would have added value… Nonetheless, guide or no, walking amongst the ruins will spark your imagination.

-ruins that help you imagine what once was a grand majestic city.
+the entrance of Persepolisruins that help you imagine what once was a grand majestic city.

 After visiting Persepolis, we drove to Naqsh-e-Rostam & Naqsh-e-Rajab for a quick view of the majestic rock tombs.
 Impressive!
 Most taxi drivers or tours will advise you to add “Pasargadae” to your day trip.
 However, we skipped it and I must say, looking at fellow travellers’ pictures, we made the right decision.
 Though I’ve only heard good reviews from visitors of Pasargadae, whether you should go or not really depends on your interests and on how many ruins you can handle in one day.